 Looking for 2020 Tax Filing Due Dates?
 Click Here for the newest list.

-These final regulations reflect the statutory changes of several bills passed by Congress late in 2015 that contained provisions that affect items that aren’t related to the main bill.
+Several bills passed by Congress late in 2015 contained provisions that affect items that are not related to the main bill.
 The “Surface Transportation and Veteran’s Health Care Choice Improvement Act of 2015” is one such bill.
 Primarily passed as a stopgap extension of the Highway Trust Fund, this bill also included tax provisions that impact the due dates of a number of returns and other required filings.

-Whenever a regular tax filing date falls on a Saturday, Sunday, or a legal observed holiday in the District of Columbia, the due date for returns is pushed to the next business day.
-In 2018, several due dates will be adjusted because of this rule: the Individual and FBAR due date and extension due date, the new C Corporation due date; the Form 1041 due date and extended due date; and the Partnership extended due date.
+Whenever a regular tax filing date falls on a Saturday, Sunday, or a legal observed holiday in DC, the due date for returns is pushed to the next business day.
+In 2017, several due dates will be adjusted because of this rule: The Individual and FBAR due date and extension due date, the new C Corporation due date and the Form 1041 due date and extended due date.*

 |Form W-2 (electronic or mail)